name-k/frontend-template/README.md

 - revision naming for longterm caching support
 - get rid of jquery, completely (also includes update of all plugins in ./src/js/ plugins)
-- wrap some more of my everyday-useful scripts with ES6 classes and optimize that what already exist (because they are not)
+- wrap some more of my everyday-used scripts with ES6 classes and optimize those which already exist (because they are not)
-- move plugins to separate npm packages for each plugin
+- upload plugins as npm packages